Strict linear prices in non-convex European day-ahead electricity markets: Results

 \subsection{B\&C Decomposition}

 The Branch-and-Cut Decomposition is slower than the Bid Cut Heuristic.
-However using it, we can prove optimality of a solution.
+However using it, we can prove that the absolute gap of a solution is smaller than one euro cent.
 It uses the solutions of the Bid Cut Heuristic as warm start solutions.
-In 38\% of the cases the algorithm finishes in about 9 seconds.
-This implies that the found bid selection is optimal in at least 38\% of the test.
-In the other cases the solver was stopped when reaching the time limit without proving optimality.
+In 38\% of the cases the algorithm finishes in about 9 seconds by finding the optimal solution and proving optimality.
+In the other cases the solver was stopped when reaching the time limit without reducing the absolute gap to one euro cent.
 During the computation 4\% of the bid selections found by the Bid Cut Heuristic could be improved.
 This reduced the relative gap to 1.924\e{-6} and the number of PRBs was reduced to 4.62.
 The improvement which is not significant indicates that the solutions obtained via Bid Cut Heuristic are very good.

 In Table \ref{table:Ergebnisse:opt} we summarize the results.
 More details about each instance can be found in Tables \ref{tbl:details:1} and \ref{tbl:details:2}.
-We can see, that the relative gaps of all algorithms have the same order of magnitude.
-The best solutions are found by the Branch-and-Bound Decomposition, but the relative gap cannot be reduced significantly.
-The fastest algorithm is the Bid Cut Heuristic, that finds very good bid selections in about 4 seconds.
+We can see that the relative gaps of all algorithms have the same order of magnitude.
+The best solutions are found by the Branch-and-Bound Decomposition, but the improvement of the relative gap in comparison to the Bid Cut Heuristic is not significant.
+The best suited algorithm in terms of time consumption and quality of the solution is the Bid Cut Heuristic that finds very good bid selections in about 4 seconds.